getodk/docs/odk1-src/aggregate-boost-performance.rst

    To change the size of the web server, replace **F2** with a different instance class size.

    There are several different instance classes available.
 Select from among the instance classes beginning with the letter **F**.
-See `instance classes <https://cloud.google.com/appengine/docs/about-the-standard-environment#instance_classes>`_  for their descriptions or search for `Google AppEngine instance classes standard environment` on the web.
+See `instance classes <https://cloud.google.com/appengine/docs/about-the-standard-environment#instance_classes>`_  for their descriptions or search for `Google App Engine instance classes standard environment` on the web.

 4. Re-run the upload tool within the ODKAggregate folder.